jarvisraymond-uchicago/ollamaBash/README.md

 ## Future Improvements

-The script currently outputs all the files alongside each file in the project.
+The script currently outputs all the files alongside files in the project.
 Because Ollama is limited in its prompt size, it is currently unable to generate documentation for an entire code base with a single huge prompt.

 Limitations by file type: This currently works on JS and TS type files, however the script can easily be updated to generate tests, reviews, documentation etc. for other computing languages by changing the file type extensions and prompts.